lukmansetiadi/chat_with_hadist/README.md

 # Chat with LLM and Gen AI for MySQL Data

 Welcome to this project repository!
 This application enables users to chat with a Large Language Model (LLM) and generate AI responses related to data stored in MySQL tables using natural language.
+The data in this project includes a collection of Hadiths.

 ## Features